pratham-jdn/task-management-system-fullstack/RENDER_FIX.md

-# 🚨 Quick Fix for Render Dockerfile Error
+# 🚨 Quick Fix for Render Deployment Errors

-## The Problem
+## Common Problems
-You're getting: `error: failed to solve: failed to read dockerfile: open Dockerfile: no such file or directory`
+1. `error: failed to solve: failed to read dockerfile: open Dockerfile: no such file or directory`
+2. `Couldn't find a package.json file in "/opt/render/project/src"`

+## Root Cause
+Render is looking in the wrong directory for your files.

 ## The Solution